-The definition of the high-level collaboration principles, considering that the requirements are created for software engineering actions (i.e., development of My-TRAC products), was based on the approach presented in Error!
-Reference source not found.
-[8].
+The definition of the high-level collaboration principles, considering that the requirements are created for software engineering actions (i.e., development of My-TRAC products), was based on the approach presented in Figure 2 [8].
 The purpose of applying the KIP approach of [1] is to strengthen the involvement and interaction of the multidisciplinary team that participates in Task 5.1 and My-TRAC's stakeholders.
-Furthermore, the approach in Error!
-Reference source not found. is useful for identifying and applying the most appropriate requirements' elicitation techniques (presented in this Section) that could lead to the description of My-TRAC's system's functionalities and its non-functional attributes.
+Furthermore, the approach in Figure 2 is useful for identifying and applying the most appropriate requirements' elicitation techniques (presented in this Section) that could lead to the description of My-TRAC's system's functionalities and its non-functional attributes.